KarimGitHubb/SendEmails/README.md

 # SendEmails
-a script that summarizes and processes sales data into different categories Generating a PDF and Automatically send a PDF by email
+a script that summarizes and processes sales data into different categories Generating a PDF and Automatically send the PDF by email